Type 2 Diabetes Guide

 Sweet & Tasty Low Glycemic Index Fruits

-The glycemic index ranks carbohydrates in foods on a scale of 0 to 100.
+The ranks carbohydrates in foods on a sliding scale.
 The ranking is based on the effect the foods have on blood sugar levels after they are eaten.
-As you may already know, your blood glucose rises and falls as you eat a meal containing carbs.
+As you may already know, your .
 How high it rises and stays depends on the GI and the quantity you consume.
-Since people with Type 2 Diabetes must control their blood glucose, the GI of foods is an important tool in planning their diet.
-A diabetic witha sweet tooth is in a tough position - sugary foods raise blood sugar levels quickly - so low glycemic index fruits may be a helpful substitute.
+Since people with must control their blood glucose, the GI of foods is an important tool in planning their diet.
+A diabetic with a sweet tooth is in a tough position - sugary foods raise blood sugar levels quickly - so may be a helpful substitute.

-Many dieticians recommend a diet focusing on fresh vegetables, fruits, whole grains and beans.
+Many dietitians recommend a diet focusing on fresh vegetables, fruits, whole grains and beans.
 Many fruits are naturally sweet, which can help diabetics satisfy a "sweet tooth" craving.

 Foods with a GI of 55 of less are considered low GI.
 These foods include mostly fruits and vegetables, but also whole grains, low-fat yogurt, and pasta.
 Medium GI foods are 56-69 and include things like raisins and brown rice.
 Finally, high GI is 70 or above and includes foods such as baked potatoes, white rice, white bread and alcoholic beverages.